 Suzuki GSX-R1000 Acceleration through the gears

-The GSX-R1000R is not fussy how you launch as there is heaps of drive but generally clutch slip at around 8-1000 rpm yields best results.
+The GSX-R1000R is not fussy how you launch as there is heaps of drive but generally clutch slip at around 8-10,000 rpm yields the best results.

-There are only a couple of motorcycle that can notch up a real 100 mph in first gear despite what their optimistic speedo’s may report.
+There is only a couple of motorcycle that can notch up a real 100 mph in first gear despite what their optimistic speedos may report.

 The race to 200 km/h for the GSX-R1000 is one of the fastest at a blistering 7.08 seconds.
 It would not take much to dip under 7 seconds if the stars aligned.

 If the former does align, like many modern Superbikes the GSX-R1000 can dip under 10s on the quarter mile but for now 10.10 seconds with a terminal of 153 mph it is.

 Getting into the 9s really requires a very good sixty-foot time, generally under 1.8 seconds depending on how much power you have.